neondatabase/website/content/docs/ai/ai-google-colab.md

 ## Connect to your database

-1. In your Colab notebook, create a code block to define your database connection and create a cursor object:
+1. In your Colab notebook, create a code block to define your database connection and create a cursor object.
+Replace `postgres://<user>:<password>@<hostname>/neondb` with the database connection string you retrieved in the previous step.

     <CodeBlock shouldWrap>